revati-naik/jumble_solver/README.md

 ### Manual Download and Save:

-You can manually download any dataset or used an existign dataset.
+You can manually download any dataset or used an existing dataset.
 The file needs to be a `.txt` file and would conatin all the words either separated by space or one word on each line.
 You can refer to the sample from the above section.
+A sample file is also available in the `/Data` folder.

 ## How to run